The Lorax: Plot

-A boy discovers a polluted land and wanders down the Street of the Lifted Lorax where he meets a mysterious green creature known as the Once-ler.
-The boy pays the Once-ler "fifteen cents, a nail, and the shell of a great-great-great-grandfather snail", then uses a "whisper-ma-phone" to hear the tale of how the Lorax was lifted away.
+A young boy from a town surrounded by a gloomy woodland area ventures down the Street of the Lifted Lorax, where he encounters a mysterious figure known as the Once-ler.
+The boy pays the Once-ler "fifteen cents, a nail, and the shell of a great-great-great-grandfather snail" to hear the tale of how the Lorax was lifted away.

-Many years prior, the Once-ler arrived in a beautiful valley teeming with Truffula Trees and a variety of wildlife (Brown Barbaloots, Swomee-Swans, and Humming-Fish).
+Many years ago, the Once-ler arrived in a beautiful valley teeming with Truffula Trees and playful fauna.
 Having long searched for a tree like the Truffula, he chopped one down and used its foliage to create a highly versatile garment known as a Thneed.
-A creature known as the Lorax emerged from the tree's stump and voiced his disapproval of the Once-ler's actions.
-Ignoring the Lorax, the Once-ler sold his Thneed for $3.98 and using a radiophone enlisted the help of his relatives to expand his business.
+A creature known as the Lorax emerged from the tree's stump and expressed disapproval of the Once-ler's actions.
+Ignoring the Lorax, the Once-ler sold his Thneed for $3.98 and enlisted the help of his relatives to expand his business.

 The Once-ler's shop grew into a large industrial complex, and new machines were built to log the Truffula forest and distribute Thneeds.
-Over time, the valley was ravaged with pollution, and the Lorax sent the native animals away to find safer habitats.
-The Once-ler vowed to continue "biggering" his operations until one of his machines felled the last Truffula tree, rendering the factory inoperable.
-The Lorax vanished into the sky, leaving behind a pile of rocks with the word "UNLESS".
-Left alone in his crumbling residence, the remorseful Once-ler spent years wondering what the Lorax meant.
+Over time, the valley was ravaged with pollution, and the Lorax sent the fauna away to find safer habitats.
+The Once-ler vowed to continue "biggering" his operations until one of his machines felled the last Truffula tree, forcing the factory to close down.
+The Lorax disappeared into the sky, leaving behind a pile of rocks inscribed with the word "UNLESS".
+For years afterward, the Once-ler lived in isolation, pondering the Lorax's message.

-After finishing his story, the Once-ler finally grasps the Lorax's message: "UNLESS someone like you cares, a whole awful lot, nothing is going to get better.
-It's not."
+Upon finishing his story, the Once-ler finally grasps the message: unless someone takes action, the situation will not improve.
 He gives the boy the last Truffula seed and urges him to cultivate a new forest, hoping that the Lorax and the animals will return.